RitulSherkar/automatic-sorting-system/README.md

 ### Future changes
-* To sort the files you need to manually run the code
+* To sort the files you need to manually run the code.
+Hopefully in the next version will have that